 echo $SSH_AUTH_SOCK

 echo $SSH_AGENT_PIDBoth should print non-empty values.
-If they're empty, the ssh-agent didn't start correctly.
+If they're empty, ssh-agent didn't start correctly.
 Try the previous step again or check for errors in the output.

 You can also list running SSH agents:

-ps aux | grep ssh-agentYou should see a process like: /usr/bin/ssh-agent
+ps aux | grep ssh-agentYou should see a process such as: /usr/bin/ssh-agent

 Once the agent is running, add your private key to it.
 For the default key location:

-ssh-add ~/.ssh/id_rsaIf your key has a different name or location, replace ~/.ssh/id_rsa with the correct path.
+ssh-add ~/.ssh/id_ed25519If your key has a different name or location (for example ~/.ssh/id_rsa), replace the path accordingly.

 You may be prompted for the key's passphrase (if it has one).
 After entering it, the key is loaded into the agent and won't require the passphrase again during this session.